PaulRBerg/prb-math/README.md

 ## Contributing

-Familiarity with Hardhat, Ethers and Waffle and TypeScript is requisite.
+Familiarity with Hardhat, Ethers, Waffle and TypeScript is requisite.

 ### Pre Requisites